mw44118/your-own-kind-of-dictionary/main.rst

 Something vaguely like TDD
 ==========================

-I think that in order to strictly comply with what people call TDD, I would write just a single test and then write just enough code to satisfy this test.
+Test-driven development (TDD) is a style of development where the developer writes just a single test and then writes just enough code to satisfy that test.
+Then the developer adds a new test, and then writes enough code to satisfy both tests.
+The process looks a little like

-Instead, I'm going to write several tests at a time, then write some code to satisfy all those tests.
-Then I'll write some more tests.

-Or maybe after I get my code to pass all the tests once, I'll go back and reorganize it to make it not so ugly.
+this:

+    *   write a test
+    *   write some code
+    *   write a new test
+    *   write some new code rewrite the code already there

+Often the first tests only focus on a tiny subset of the true required functionality.
+For example, a test might only verify that a module can be imported, even if the module is empty.

+TDD is a great way to write code, but for this article, I'm not going to be strict about doing TDD exactly by the rules.
+Instead, in this article, I'm going use something vaguely like TDD (SVLTDD).
+I'll write several tests at a time.
+My tests will focus on the end result, and often test compound behaviors that depend on several units all working correctly.

+Then once I have a big enough pile of tests to write something interesting, I'll write code.
+Usually, if I'm just writing code to satisfy a test, I'll write the worst solution I can think of at first.

+Then when I've got something ugly, but functional, I'll go back and tweak it.
+I'll depend on my tests to make sure that my tweaking doesn't break anything.

+This is how I like to code -- if it doesn't work for you, that's OK with me.
+I hope we can still be friends.